Climate Emergency Development Plan Document (DPD)

 The policies in the Climate Emergency are now being used in planning decisions.
 Policies SEC1 (Sustainable Energy and Construction) and G3 (Canopy) apply from 15 June 2023.
 The validation list will be updated with the new requirements shortly.

-Guidance on the CEDPD policies is available at: Policy Guidance Climate Emergency DPD
+Guidance on the CEDPD policies is available on our Policy Guidance page

 Need help?